PascalLG/nubo-hs/README.md

 Authentication is performed once with the ``nubo init`` command.
 Nubo then uses a temporary token that changes after each transaction to ensure subsequent authentications.
 However, that token may become invalid, either because it expires or because of an unexpected problem.
 In such a case, you must authenticate again with the ``nubo auth`` command.
 You will be asked for your cloud password.

-Authentication issues are mostly related to disconnections while synchronising.
+Authentication issues are mostly related to network disconnections while synchronising.
 In such a case, the server processes a query, invalidates the current token and generates a new one, but the client is never aware of that new token because the connection is lost before it has a chance to receive the server response.

 ## Compiling Nubo